Herman's House via AFP - Getty Images

-Herman Wallace at the Louisiana State Penitentiary in Angola in an undated photo.
-He was confined to solitary confinement for more than 40 years.
+This undated image courtesy of Herman's House, shows inmate Herman Wallace at the Louisiana State Penitentiary in Angola, where he has been confined to solitary confinement for more than 40 years.

-A federal judge on Tuesday ordered the immediate release of Herman Wallace, a member of the so-called "Angola 3," who served more time in solitary confinement than any other inmate, Wallace’s attorney George Kendall told NBC News.
+A federal judge on Tuesday ordered the immediate release of Herman Wallace, a member of the so-called "Angola 3," who was held in solitary confinement in Louisiana for more than 40 years and is now dying of liver cancer.

-The judge said on Tuesday that Wallace's petition was granted because women were excluded from the grand jury in his case four decades ago, violating the Fourteenth Amendment.
+The judge said Wallace's petition was granted because women were excluded from the grand jury in his case four decades ago, violating the Fourteenth Amendment.

-The state was given 30 days to notify Wallace if it planned to re-indict him, the court ruling said.
+The state was given 30 days to notify Wallace, 71, if it plans to re-indict him, the court ruling said.

 Originally serving time for unrelated cases of armed robbery, Wallace and fellow prisoner Albert Woodfox were convicted of the murder of a prison guard in 1972, and placed in isolation at the Louisiana State Penitentiary, also known as Angola Prison.